Designing a Shared Use, Incubator, or Commissary Kitchen

 • Will the space work with your goals?

-• Are there existing features you can incorporate in the design, or is it a blank slate?
+• Are there existing features you can incorporate into the design, or is it a blank slate?

 • Are there any issues with building regulations?

-• Does the facility have a strong foundation, adequate plumbing and electrical systems?
+• Does the facility have a strong foundation, and adequate plumbing and electrical systems?

 • What can you realistically achieve based on the space you have?

-Prioritize the equipment and facilities you need to achieve your goals.
-And determine what has to be compromised on.
+Prioritize the commercial equipment and facilities you need to achieve your goals.
+And determine what has to be compromised.

 Access, Entrances, and Exits

-In shared kitchens access is even more important than in many other commercial kitchens as there will be multiple independent parties coming and going at all times of the day and night.
+In shared use, commissary, and catering kitchens, access is even more important than in many other commercial kitchens as there will be multiple independent parties coming and going potentially at all times of the day and night.

 You need to consider: